 In Year 9, students continue the language chosen in Year 8, either in Mainstream or through CLIL options.
-In 2023, Beginners French will be offered to students wanting to study TWO languages (thus keeping the study of either Italian or Japanese and adding French), in view of studying both languages at VCE level.

 French

 Students continue to advance their skills and knowledge of the French language and culture via the development of the 5 skill areas - Listening, Speaking, Reading, Viewing and Writing.